forschungsprojekte-II-ws2223/jupyterhub-gradeservice/README.md

 ## Testing

-The JupyterHub and Gradeservice API use a json web token [authenticator](https://github.com/izihawa/jwtauthenticator_v2).
+The JupyterHub and Gradeservice API use a json web tokens for authentication.

 Jupyterhub: